-19.150.560 Mitigation Sequencing: Mitigation actions associated with development proposals impacting critical areas shall adhere to the following mitigation sequence:
+19.150.560 Mitigation Sequencing: Mitigation actions-measures associated with development proposals impacting critical areasshoreline ecological functions shall be applied in the following sequence of steps listed in order of priorityadhere to the following mitigation sequence, with the action described in Subsection A having top priority:

-- A. Avoiding the impact altogether by not taking a certain action or parts of an action; - B. Minimizing impacts by limiting the degree or magnitude of the action and its implementation, by using appropriate technology, or by taking affirmative steps to avoid or reduce impacts; - C. Rectifying the impact by repairing, rehabilitating, or restoring the affected environment; - D. Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; - E. Compensating for the impact by replacing, enhancing, or providing substitute resources or environments; and/or - F. Monitoring the impact and taking appropriate corrective measures.
+- A. Avoiding the impact altogether by not taking a certain action or parts of an action; - B. Minimizing impacts by limiting the degree or magnitude of the action and its implementation, by using appropriate technology, or by taking affirmative steps to avoid or reduce impacts; - C. Rectifying the impact by repairing, rehabilitating, or restoring the affected environment;

+- D. Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; - E. Compensating for the impact by replacing, enhancing, or providing substitute resources or environments; and/or - F. Monitoring the impact and taking appropriate corrective measures.